 Crystal Palace at The Magic Kingdom

-This is your opportunity to meet Winnie the Pooh, Tigger, Eeyore and Piglet.
-A great character experience which is popular with all little ones even if Piglet does not really look much like Piglet!
+This is your opportunity to meet Winnie the Pooh, Tigger, Eeyore, and Piglet.
+A great character experience that is popular with all little ones even if Piglet does not look much like Piglet!

 Cinderella’s Royal Table Magic Kingdom